infinitytec/I-Cant-Believe-Its-Not-2/README.md

 Used to make 3.0 look like 2, because why not?

-I use Tapermonkey for installing userscripts.
+I use Tampermonkey for installing userscripts.

 Install: <https://github.com/infinitytec/I-Cant-Believe-Its-Not-2/raw/master/not2.user.js>